-In this post you will find all that you need to know on how to get to Nikko from Tokyo!
+In this post, you will find all that you need to know on how to get to Nikko from Tokyo!

-Majority of travellers that are visiting Japan venture out to all the usual hot spots of Japan, like Kyoto, Osaka and other big cities that are on everyone else’s lists.
+Majority of travelers that are visiting Japan venture out to all the usual hot spots of Japan, like Kyoto, Osaka and other big cities that are on everyone else’s lists.
 However, there are places like Nikko that simply cannot be missed!

 Tokyo stretches much further than your eyes can see!
 The city is immense and you will need at least 3 days here to get a small feel of what this city has to offer!!
 To make it easier to plan your days, we have decided to create a series of posts on Tokyo attractions, accommodation and day trips.

 How to get from Tokyo to Nikko Japan

 Nikko is a city in Japan that is located in the western side of Tochigi.
 It prides itself on having amazing autumn leaves during fall and beautiful landscape like Kegon Falls.

 What to do in Nikko?

 It is common in Japan to find tourists who travel from Tokyo to Nikko, because Nikko is a UNESCO, World Heritage site.